 Applications are accepted on an ongoing basis and subject to availability of funds.
 The North Carolina Department of Commerce reviews applications and makes recommendations for funding to the Governor.
 OneNC funding is dispersed in 25% increments as the company creates new jobs.
 For instance, if a company commits to creating 100 jobs over three years, as soon as the company has created the first 25 jobs, it is eligible to receive 25% of the award.
 North Carolina statute requires that the company maintain at least 90% of the new jobs in operation at the project location, or at another approved site in North Carolina, for a period of up to two years after the grant end date.

-For more information about the One North Carolina Fund or information regarding a new company relocation or expansion project, contact the Economic Development Partnership of North Carolina at (919) 447-7744 or email@example.com.
+For more information about the One North Carolina Fund or information regarding a new company relocation or expansion project, contact the Economic Development Partnership of North Carolina at (919) 447-7777 or by filling out our online form.

 The Economic Development Partnership of North Carolina does not award or administer this incentive.
 All economic development incentives are awarded and administered by the North Carolina Department of Commerce.